Chiang Kai-shek: Regime in Taiwan

-The first decades after the Nationalists moved the seat of government to the province of Taiwan are associated with the organized effort to resist Communism known as the "White Terror", during which about 140,000 Taiwanese were imprisoned for their real or perceived opposition to the Kuomintang.
-Most of those prosecuted were labeled by the Kuomintang as "bandit spies" (匪諜), meaning spies for Chinese Communists, and punished as such or “Taiwanese Separatists”.
+The first decades after the Nationalists had moved the seat of government to the province of Taiwan are associated with the organized effort to resist Communism, which was known as the "White Terror"; about 140,000 Taiwanese were imprisoned for their real or perceived opposition to the Kuomintang.
+Most of those prosecuted were labeled by the Kuomintang as "bandit spies" (匪諜), meaning spies for Chinese Communists, and punished as such or "Taiwanese Separatists" (台獨分子).

-Under Chiang, the government recognized limited civil liberties, economic freedoms, property rights (personal and intellectual) and other liberties.
-Despite these restrictions, free debate within the confines of the legislature was permitted.
 Under the pretext that new elections could not be held in Communist-occupied constituencies, the National Assembly, Legislative Yuan, and Control Yuan members held their posts indefinitely.
 The Temporary Provisions also allowed Chiang to remain as president beyond the two-term limit in the Constitution.
-He was reelected by the National Assembly as president four times—doing so in 1954, 1960, 1966, and 1972.
+He was re-elected by the National Assembly as president four times: in 1954, 1960, 1966, and 1972.

-Believing that corruption and a lack of morals were key reasons that the KMT lost mainland China to the Communists, Chiang attempted to purge corruption by dismissing members of the KMT accused of graft.
-Some major figures in the previous mainland Chinese government, such as Chiang's brothers-in-law H. H. Kung and T. V. Soong, exiled themselves to the United States.
+Believing that corruption and the lack of morals were key reasons that the KMT had lost mainland China to the Communists, Chiang attempted to purge corruption by dismissing members of the KMT who were accused of graft.
+Some major figures in the previous mainland Chinese government, such as Chiang's brothers-in-law H. H. Kung, T. V. Soong and nephew Chen Lifu, exiled themselves to the United States.
 Although politically authoritarian and, to some extent, dominated by government-owned industries, Chiang's new Taiwanese state also encouraged economic development, especially in the export sector.
-A popular sweeping Land Reform Act, as well as American foreign aid during the 1950s, laid the foundation for Taiwan's economic success, becoming one of the Four Asian Tigers.
+A popular sweeping Land Reform Act, as well as American foreign aid during the 1950s, laid the foundation for Taiwan's economic success to become one of the Four Asian Tigers.
 After retreating to Taiwan, Chiang learned from his mistakes and failures in the mainland and blamed them for failing to pursue Sun Yat-sen's ideals of Tridemism and welfarism.
 Chiang's land reform more than doubled the land ownership of Taiwanese farmers.
-It removed the rent burdens on them, with former land owners using the government compensation to become the new capitalist class.
+It removed the rent burdens on them, with former landowners using the government compensation to become the new capitalist class.
 He promoted a mixed economy of state and private ownership with economic planning.
-Chiang also promoted a 9-years free education and the importance of science in Taiwanese education and values.
-These measures generated great success with consistent and strong growth and the stabilization of inflation.
+Chiang also promoted a nine-year free education and the importance of science in Taiwanese education and values.
+Those measures generated great success, with consistent and strong growth and the stabilization of inflation.